clojure-emacs/ac-nrepl/README.md

 `ac-nrepl` provides an `nrepl`-specific completion source, so `auto-complete` needs to be told to use them when `cider-repl-mode` is active.
 To do this, put the following code in your emacs init file to

      (require 'ac-nrepl)
      (add-hook 'cider-repl-mode-hook 'ac-nrepl-setup)
-     (add-hook 'cider-interaction-mode-hook 'ac-nrepl-setup)
+     (add-hook 'cider-mode-hook 'ac-nrepl-setup)
      (eval-after-load "auto-complete"
        '(add-to-list 'ac-modes 'cider-repl-mode))